n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 such reordering.
 The correct sequence to match for GSUB substitutions is "_Consonant_,Halant" for pre-base consonants, but "Halant,_Consonant_" for post-base consonants.

-In addition, for some scripts, left-side dependent vowel marks (matras) were not repositioned during the final reordering stage.
-For `<mymr>` text, the left-side matra was always positioned at the beginning of the syllable.

 ### Advice for handling fonts with `<mymr>` features only ###